-As a general rule, for modules and programmes to begin in the following academic year (taking into account CPL considerations), proposals must normally be approved by the Assistant Vice-Principal (Dean of Learning & Teaching) via CAG and where appropriate, Academic Council, no later than the end of January.
-Optional modules that offer enhancement to a programme can exceptionally be approved by the end of May, however proposers should where possible aim to meet the end of January deadline, so that modules can be in place during the pre-advising process.
+As a general rule, for modules and programmes to begin in the following academic year (taking into account CPL considerations), proposals must normally be approved by the Assistant Vice-Principal (Dean of Learning & Teaching) via the Curriculum Approvals Group (CAG) or the Cohort, Admissions, and Resourcing Steering Group (CARSG) and where appropriate, Senate, no later than the end of February.
+Normally, new programmes should be proposed to allow a full year of advertising following approval.
+Optional modules that offer enhancement to a programme can exceptionally be approved by the end of May, however proposers should where possible aim to meet the end of February deadline, so that modules can be in place during the module and programme requirements proofing process.
 Only in cases where there are exceptional grounds may proposals be considered for approval during the summer vacation (e.g. in the case of the appointment of new staff).